YgorPereira/MyFirst-HTML-CSS-Site-2021/README.md

 In this project, I had my first encounter with HTML and CSS.
 I managed to develop a consistent website, but there is still much room for improvement.
 Comparing this project from 2021 with current ones, I can observe my evolution.

 ## Autor / Author

-##Contato / Contact
-Para dúvidas ou suporte, entre em contato através do email: email@example.com

-For questions or support, contact me via email: email@example.com

 - [@YgorPereira](https://github.com/YgorPereira)

+## Contato / Contact
+Para dúvidas, entre em contato através do email: ygorrp25@gmail.com

+For questions, contact me via email: ygorrp25@gmail.com